 Entries for 2021 have now closed.
-The winner will be notified by the beginning of July and announced in the FT in the autumn.
+The winner has been notified and will be announced in the Financial Times in the autumn.

 Now in its ninth year, the Women in Leadership scholarship is designed to offer practical support for the development of strong female talent and reflects the shared mission of the three partner institutions to encourage gender balance in leadership teams.